Dryer Smells Burning

 Is a burning smell from my dryer dangerous?

-Yes, it can indicate a fire hazard or electrical fault and should be addressed right away.
+Yes, it can indicate a fire risk or serious component failure and should be addressed immediately.

-Should I keep using my dryer if it smells?
+Should I keep using my dryer if it smells like burning?

-Can I fix a dryer burning smell myself?
+Can I fix a burning smell in my dryer myself?

-Many issues are resolved by cleaning, but persistent odors need professional inspection.
+Many issues, like lint buildup, can be resolved with cleaning, but persistent smells need professional service.

 How often should I clean my dryer vent?

-At least once a year, or more often with heavy use.
+At least once a year, or more often if you notice reduced performance or odors.

 "How do I file a claim?"